Federer battles past Dimitrov, Azarenka sails into final

 “Being in the top 10.
 It’s near.
 If I keep playing the way I‘m playing there is a chance.”

-The Australian, who has been criticised for poor behaviour in the past, went from 78th in the world to his current career-high last year when he claimed a third tour title in Colombia.
+The Australian, who has been criticized for poor behavior in the past, went from 78th in the world to his current career-high last year when he claimed a third tour title in Colombia.

 Raonic will provide another stern examination of those top-10 credentials after the Canadian easily took down France’s Lucas Pouille 6-4 6-4.